fmorriso/Java-Random-Number-Utilities/README.md

 A set of random number utilities that defaults to including both the minimum and maximum values in the range of eligible return values plus allows some user control of the tolerance value used in generating random double precision values.
+There are API calls that allow the user to __explicitly__ specify true/false if the max value should be eligible to be returned.
 That tolerance value, if made small enough, can help generate random double precision values closer to requested minimum and maximum values.